riddhimap/urmask/README.md

 Unlike a simple administrative clipping approach, _urmask_ retains the land-based approach of URCLIMASK by using the model's urban fraction, land-sea fraction, and orography while incorporating administrative boundaries as additional spatial context.
 In doing so, _urmask_ extends the original methodology for the greater spatial complexity of kilometre-scale climate simulations.

 The framework supports climate-service applications and can be adapted to different use cases.
-For example, users may define urban areas using City (C) or Functional Urban Areas (F) boundaries from the Urban Audit dataset (URAU) (European Commission, Eurostat, 2025).
+For example, users may define urban areas using City or Functional Urban Areas boundaries from the Urban Audit dataset (URAU) (European Commission, Eurostat, 2025).
 This approach enables the generation of administratively meaningful urban and rural masks that remain consistent with the land-cover representation of individual climate models.

 A key advantage of _urmask_ is that many parameters can be derived dynamically from the characteristics of the target city and the underlying model data.
 This minimizes the need for city-specific parameter tuning, allowing the methodology to be applied consistently across cities of different sizes and morphologies while improving robustness, transferability, and comparability.

 The result is thus a transferable workflow for generating urban and rural masks that is particularly suited to high-resolution climate simulations, Urban Heat Island studies, climate service applications, and inter-city climate analyses.

 ## Repository Contents

 ### **urban_rural_mask_example.ipynb**

-A Jupyter Notebook demonstrating the complete workflow for generating urban and rural masks using:
+A Jupyter Notebook demonstrating the complete workflow for generating urban and rural masks.

-- A regional climate model land-representation dataset.
-- A city or urban boundary polygon.

-_Urban fraction, land-sea fraction, and orography datasets are not distributed with this repository.
-Examples shown are for the RCMs used as part of the NUKLEUS simulations (Sieck et al., 2026).
-Dataset available upon request._

-_Urban boundary datasets are not distributed with this repository and must be downloaded separately from the sources listed below._

 ### **urmask/urmask.py**